rsvim/rfc/3-JavaScriptRuntime.md

 2. Run `npm i` to install all packages and their dependencies via npm registry.
 Run `npm up` to upgrade, `npm rm` to remove as well.
 3. Open Rsvim editor, it just correctly detects all the npm packages as Rsvim plugins.

-In this way, Rsvim can handle plugins with a new way:
+In this way, Rsvim can handle plugins in a new way:

 - There is no builtin plugins, they are separated from the `rsvim` executable.
 Users can choose whether to install/uninstall/upgrade a plugin.
 - Some _must have_ plugins will be supported by Rsvim team as the _official_ plugins.